 These metrics contain information about your Deployment's DAG runs and task runs over a given period of time.

 DAG/ Task Runs: This metric graphs the total number of DAG/ task runs.

 Runs per Status: This metric graphs the number of failed and successful DAG/ task runs, plotted based on the DAG/ task run start time.
-Use this metric to see exactly when recent DAG/ task runs succeeded or failed.caution
+Use this metric to see exactly when recent DAG/ task runs succeeded or failed.warning

 The DAG runs metric does not record DAG run timeouts as failed runs.
 To see timed out DAG runs, you must go into the Airflow UI to check on the statuses of each DAG run there.

 P90 Run Duration per Status: This metric graphs the 90th percentile of execution times for DAG/ task runs, plotted based on the DAG/ task run start time.
 In the example above, the P90 Run Duration per Status for successful DAG/ task runs at 5:00 was 34 seconds, which means that 90% of those DAG/ task runs finished in 34 seconds or less.

 This metric can both help you understand how your pipelines are performing overall, as well as identify DAG/ task runs that didn't result in a failure but still took longer to run than expected.